chrisw7/chrisw7.github.com/_projects/survey.md

 ![Core Courses](/images/survey.png)

-With only ~55% participation we elected not to publish the results of the survey publicly, but I was still able to make some interesting observations from my preliminary analysis.
+With only ~55% class participation we elected not to publish the results of the survey publicly, but I was still able to share some interesting observations from my preliminary analysis (such as the graph above).

-To analyze the 25k line spreadsheet of data generated from the survey I relied heavily on <b>Excel PivotCharts</b> and the python `pandas` library for analysis.
+To analyze the 25k line spreadsheet of data generated from the survey I relied heavily on <b>Excel PivotCharts</b> and the python `pandas` library.